bldl/emplace-spidermonkey/README.md

   ```

-  Now the `std_has`method should be available in selfhosted JavaScript™.
+  Now the `std_has`method should be available in self-hosted JavaScript™.
   **TODO provide a test function to verify that has was correctly exposed**

   ### Optimize the function

-  With has now exposed to selfhosted code, alter your implementation to use `std_has` instead of a for-of iteration
+  With has now exposed to self-hosted code, alter your implementation to use `std_has` instead of a for-of iteration
   and `SameValueZero`.

   <details>